 The model portfolios are reviewed on a quarterly basis by the CIM Portfolio Management team to ensure that only Article 8 and Article 9 funds and ETFs are selected for, and held in, the portfolios.

-What policy do we use to assess the good governance practices of investee companies?
+What policy does CIM use to assess the good governance practices of investee companies?

 - The portfolios only invest in funds that are UCITS funds.
 The good governance requirement applies to such funds to the extent that they take the form of a body corporate, and it is assumed that the requirement is met given the authorised and highly regulated nature of this type of fund structure.